 Finally, the syntax of the reference encoding for Content Dictionaries has been designed to be relatively easy to learn and to write, and also free from the need for any specialist software.
-This is because it is acknowledged that there is an enormous amount of mathematical information to represent, and so most Content Dictionaries are written by "ordinary" mathematicians, encoding their particular fields of expertise.
+This is because it is acknowledged that there is an enormous amount of mathematical information to represent, and so most of the Content Dictionaries will be are written by "ordinary" mathematicians, encoding their particular fields of expertise.
 A further reason is that the mathematics conveyed by a specific Content Dictionary should be understandable independently of any application.